yafet-a/Jane-Street-FTTP-Trading-Bot/README.md

 ## Overview 📚

-This Markdown document describes the Python trading bot that secured a second-place finish in the Jane Street Electronic Trading Challenge (FTTP).
-The bot participated in the challenge and successfully executed trading strategies against other competitors' bots on the provided exchange platform.
+Overview for the Python-based trading bot that secured a second-place finish in the Jane Street FTTP Electronic Trading Challenge (ETC).
+The bot participated in the challenge and successfully executed the below mentioned trading strategies against other competitors' bots on the provided exchange platform.

 ## Bot Implementation 💻